 The Population Reference Bureau (PRB)’s Aging in the United States Report (2016) cautions that as the baby boomers (those born between 1946 and 1964) hit 65 years old, or older, this event will likely reshape the country’s elderly population requirements.

-This increased demand is revealed in the Bureau of Labor Statistics’ (BLS) job growth outlook by 9% through the year 2028.
-The CNA’s job growth rate is considered faster than the average of all other jobs in the country.
+This increased demand is revealed in the Bureau of Labor Statistics’ (BLS) job growth outlook by 5% through the year 2031.
+The CNA’s job growth rate is considered as fast as average when compared to other jobs.